 News of another devastating data breach seems to be in the headlines every other week.
 Naturally, that causes organizations of all sizes and industries to wonder if they’ll be next.
-According to the research and advisory firm Gartner, 95% of CIOs say that they expect cyber threats to increase in the next three years.
+According to ConsolTech, almost one-third of U.S. businesses reported experiencing a breach within this past year.

 While the IT security landscape is constantly evolving and new hazards emerging all the time, there are a variety of common-sense protections that you can enact to make your organization safer.